Bicycle Chain Length Calculator

 It's generally better to err on the side of a slightly longer chain, as it can be shortened if necessary.

-Calculate your cycling speed, time, or distance based on the other two variables.
+Calculate your cycling speed based on the distance and time.